tinystacks/aws-docker-templates-django/README.md

 ## Overview

 Django is a Python framework for developing Web applications.
 With Django, developers can quickly create object-relational database mappings, REST APIs, user front ends, and even administrative interfaces.
-Django implements a Model-View-Controller (MVC) pattern that separates the application's data (model) from its user interface (view) and busienss logic (controller), making it easy to write cleanly structured code.
+Django implements a Model-View-Controller (MVC) pattern that separates the application's data (model) from its user interface (view) and business logic (controller), making it easy to write cleanly structured code.

 This template augments the existing power of Django by packaging your Django app into a Docker image, which can then be deployed onto AWS CodePipeline in a few simple steps.
 You can fork this repo into your own GitHub account and any changes you make to your Django application will automatically be updated via CodePipeline within minutes.